The godfather of cool - Lee Konitz

 "Birth of The Cool" brings together and incorporates so many influences that the question arises as to who was actually in charge or who led the band and the project that is now listed among Miles Davis' albums as the leader?
 The last person who can answer this from his own experience is Lee Konitz: "Gerry and Gil certainly had the greatest influence, if only through their arrangements and their idea of how this music should sound.
 And Miles was kind of their chosen city, you could say.
 He worked his way brilliantly into this sound concept.
 He was the embodiment of those ideas."
 Although Konitz flirts with the fact that his memories are gradually fading and that he still has the period mainly in the form of images, the impression of the human encounters of the time is is unclouded: "Of course it was noticeable that we were dealing with something new here.
 The arrangements were great, the people involved were all very special.
 Gerry was a very peculiar character, but I still have the greatest respect for his work to this day.
 I personally like Gil very much.
 He was incredibly amiable, reserved and yet very present in his quiet way."

-Lee Konitz tells all of this with a certain distance, which is not just the result of a certain wisdom of age.
+Lee Konitz tells all this with a certain distance, which is not only the result of a certain wisdom of age.
 Basically, the style-defining alto saxophonist has been a loner all his life.
 Yet Lee Konitz is a very smart conversationalist with a very fine sense of humor.
 When I turned on the tape to ask the first question in our most recent conversation on the fringes of the Enjoy Jazz Festival, he beat me to it, grinning and chattering away: "I was born in the distant past and ..."
 Then he burst into an infectious laugh.
-However, he never had any long-term musical collaborations, for example in the sense of his own working band.
+However, he never really had any long-term musical collaborations, such as his own working band.
 His childhood was formative here.
-Although his two much older brothers took him everywhere with them to supervise him, he mostly felt excluded.
+Although his two much older brothers took him everywhere with them to supervise him, he usually felt excluded.
 He sat in the baby carriage while his brothers played baseball.
-This led to a certain speechlessness, an inward-looking communication that was later reflected in his saxophone playing. later reflected in his playing on the saxophone.
+This led to a certain speechlessness, an inward-looking communication, which was later reflected in his saxophone playing. later reflected in his playing on the saxophone.
 The fact that in Konitz's catalog it is above all the numerous duo recordings that are considered particularly intense and successful is just as much an expression of this history as the fact that he still travels alone as a matter of course.
 His wife stays at home in New York.
 And there is another impressive indication.
 Konitz has an incredible gift for observation.
 He never misses a detail in his surroundings.
 He takes it in and immediately begins to improvise on it in his mind.
-During a lunch together lasting around an hour, for example, he kept wandering off - not disrespectfully, but in a kind of meditative restlessness.
+During an hour-long lunch together, for example, he kept wandering off - not disrespectfully, but in a kind of meditative restlessness.
 A paradox that seems to suit him very well.
-Sometimes there was a small child at the next table, with whom he made contact to ask how old it was and what it was thinking, while it gave him joyful looks and gestures.
+Sometimes there was a small child at the next table with whom he made contact, wondering how old it was and what it was thinking, while it gave him joyful looks and gestures.
 Sometimes he observed an obese woman and questioned the social contexts of pathological obesity.

 Thus Lee Konitz has the seemingly paradoxical merit of having become the epitome of a jazz style.
 He became the epitome of a jazz style when he had long been on the way to overcoming it.
 This is perhaps the greatest form of freedom that can be achieved in music.
 Since then, over more than six decades, he has lived it out with a naturalness that cannot be shaken: he has contributed to around 200 albums, has recorded some of the He has never closed his mind to the avant-garde and has also proved to be a generous and reserved supporter of young talent - including in Germany, where he still lives from time to time and where he has been working loosely with Cologne pianist Florian Weber, among others, for a number of years.